WindOfNature/Nested-Learning/README.md

 Example run (as in the paper’s continual-learning style setup):

 ```
-Task A accuracy before: 0.287
+Task A accuracy before: 0.652
-Task B accuracy: 0.228
+Task B accuracy: 0.922
-Task A accuracy after: 0.287
+Task A accuracy after: 0.873
-Forgetting: 0.000
+Forgetting: -0.221
 ```
-* Accuracy is low because HOPE is not designed for vision task and this current implementation only uses a 128 dim, no CNN
-* and this was ran on only 200 max samples.
+* Accuracy is shown for the default preset + auto-scale settings using 500 max samples.
 ---

 ## Package Layout